Cold Cuts (The Sopranos): Synopsis

 Tony and Johnny meet about a missing load of smuggled Vespa scooters that were supposed to be received by Carlo Gervasi's crew and split between the two families.
-Johnny denies any knowledge about the Vespas and makes a pointed reference to Tony's continued denial that Tony B was involved in the hit on Joey.
-Tony suspects Johnny seized the whole shipment for himself and sends Benny and a member of Carlo's crew to the port to investigate.
+Johnny denies any knowledge of the Vespas and makes a pointed reference to Tony's continued denial that Tony B was involved in the hit on Joey Peeps.
+Tony suspects Johnny seized the shipment for himself and sends Benny and a member of Carlo's crew to the port to investigate.
 They brutally interrogate a security guard, who tells them that Phil took the scooters.
 A shipment of expensive Italian cheeses is coming in; fearing more financial losses, Tony loses his temper in front of his crew.

 Tony asks Tony B and Christopher to remove three bodies from Uncle Pat Blundetto's farm in Kinderhook, New York, which is about to have new owners.
 Chris complains to Adriana about the two Tonys' past treatment of him.
 Adriana suggests they leave New Jersey and start over elsewhere, but Chris replies that he is a soldier for life.
 Despite early tensions, Chris and Tony B bond as they gradually dispose of the bodies.
-However, when Tony comes to oversee the completion of the job, the two older men fall back into their routine of picking on Chris, with Tony making fun of Chris's sobriety.
+However, when Tony comes to oversee the completion of the job, the two older men fall back into their routine of picking on Chris, with Tony making fun of his sobriety.
 Chris passes up an opportunity to go hunting with them and leaves the farm early the next morning, driving home in tears.

 Tony returns to the Bada Bing and, prompted by a TV program he has seen, talks about terrorist threats tied to unexamined cargo containers at the ports.
-When Georgie Santorelli responds by saying "that's why you gotta live for today," Tony suddenly explodes in fury and gives him a beating that sends him to the hospital and causes some permanent hearing loss.
-Afterward, Tony is remorseful, and gives Paulie a wad of bills and insists that he make sure Georgie receives the best care.
+When Georgie Santorelli responds by saying "that's why you gotta live for today," Tony suddenly explodes in fury and gives him a beating that sends him to the hospital and causes permanent hearing loss.
+Afterward, a remorseful Tony gives Paulie a wad of bills and insists that he make sure Georgie receives the best care.
 Paulie then tells Tony that Georgie is quitting his job at the Bing and doesn't want to see him again.